11 May 5 Ways to Celebrate Behavioral Health Awareness Month

-Sharing your story shows others that it’s possible to manage a mental health condition.
+Sharing your story shows others that it’s possible to manage a behavioral health condition.
 It also encourages others to talk openly about their battles.
-The more awareness that we can raise during this month, the more we can influence our society to make mental health a priority.
+The more awareness we can raise during this month, the more we can influence our society to make behavioral health a priority.

 Approximately 20 percent of American adults will experience some type of psychological illness during their lifetime.
 Even if you’re not in the 20 percent, you may struggle with periods of stress or overwhelm that can challenge your psychological wellness.

 At New Method Wellness, we aim to help people feel whole again.
-Our addiction and mental health treatment approaches target the mind, body and spirit.
-We hope that, if you or a loved one needs help with a psychological illness, you contact us for support.
+Our addiction and behavioral health treatment approaches target the mind, body, and spirit.
+We hope that if you or a loved one needs help with a psychological illness, you contact us for support.